 Acknowledging Indigenous Lands In Your Wedding Ceremony

-A land acknowledgment is a brief but meaningful gesture that honors the Indigenous peoples who have lived on and cared for the land long before it was colonized.
+A land acknowledgment is a practice that honors the indigenous peoples who lived on and cared for the land long before it was colonized.
 It recognizes them as the original stewards of the place we now inhabit and aims to counter the erasure of their history, culture, and ongoing presence.
-Done sincerely, it’s an act of respect — and a small step towards repair.

-For many years now I’ve been dedicated to offering land acknowledgments in wedding ceremonies, paying land tax (in California where I live and in NY where I grew up,) supporting rematriation and land back initiatives, and educating people in my sphere of influence on days like Columbus Day, when the pain of Indigenous erasure feels especially sharp.
-These gestures have always come from a place of true care.
+In addition to including land acknowledgments in my wedding ceremonies, I spent years Shummi paying land tax (in California, where I live, and in New York, where I grew up), donating money to rematriation and land back initiatives, and gently educating people in my sphere of influence on days like Columbus Day, when the pain of ongoing marginalization feels especially sharp.

-I have sat in sweat lodges.
-I have prayed in tipis.
-I have learned Native American prayer songs and been entrusted with spiritual teachings that have shaped my life in profound and beautiful ways.
+I have also sat in sweat lodges, prayed in tipis, learned Native American prayer songs, and been entrusted with Native American teachings that have shaped my life in profound and beautiful ways.
+All this to say that I have put genuine energy and intention into being in right relationship with the people and the land.

-But following the deadliest attack against Jews since the holocaust on 10/7/23, and the terrifying global surge in Jew hatred that erupted in its aftermath, I experienced something I did not expect: a heartbreak and rupture in my relationship to some of the very causes I had long supported.
+Following the deadliest attack against Jews since the Holocaust on October 7, 2023, and the terrifying global surge in Jew hatred that erupted in its aftermath, I experienced something I did not expect: a heartbreak and rupture in my relationship to some of the very causes I had long supported.

 Examples of land acknowledgments: